-Ms. Carr has served with the Company for 3 years.
+Ms. Carr has served with the Company for 4 years.

-William M. Daley (age 74)
+William M. Daley (age 75)

-Vice Chairman of Public Affairs since November 2019;
+Vice Chairman of Public Affairs from November 2019 to September 2023 and since October 2023;

-Vice Chairman and a member of the Executive Committee at Bank of New York Mellon, a financial services company, from June 2019 to October 2019;
+Vice Chairman and a member of the Executive Committee at Bank of New York Mellon, a financial services company, from June 2019 to October 2019:

 Managing Partner at Argentiere Capital, an investment management firm, from May 2014 to June 2019.

-Mr. Daley has served with the Company for 3 years.
+Mr. Daley has served with the Company for 4 years.

-Kristy Fercho (age 56)
+Kristy Fercho (age 57)

-Senior Executive Vice President, Head of Diverse Segments, Representation and Inclusion and Head of Home Lending since October 2022;

-Executive Vice President and Head of Home Lending from July 2020 to October 2022;

-President of the Mortgage Division at Flagstar Bancorp, Inc., a financial services company, from August 2017 to July 2020.
-Ms. Fercho has served with the Company for 2 years.
+Senior Executive Vice President and Head of Diverse Segments, Representation and Inclusion since October 2022; Executive Vice President and Head of Home Lending from July 2020 to April 2023; President of the Mortgage Division at Flagstar Bancorp, Inc., a financial services company, from August 2017 to July 2020.
+Ms. Fercho has served with the Company for 3 years.

-Derek A. Flowers (age 51)
+Derek A. Flowers (age 52)

-Senior Executive Vice President and Chief Risk Officer since January 2022;

-Senior Executive Vice President and Head of Strategic Execution and Operations from June 2019 to January 2022;

-Executive Vice President and Chief Credit and Market Risk Officer from July 2016 to June 2019.

-Mr. Flowers has served with the Company or its predecessors for 24 years.
+Senior Executive Vice President and Chief Risk Officer since January 2022; Senior Executive Vice President and Head of Strategic Execution and Operations from June 2019 to January 2022; Executive Vice President and Chief Credit and Market Risk Officer from July 2016 to June 2019.
+Mr. Flowers has served with the Company or its predecessors for 25 years.

-Kyle G. Hranicky (age 53)
+Kyle G. Hranicky (age 54)